-DP-control system is to consist of at least two independent computers.
-Failure of common facilities, such as self-checking routines, data transfer arrangements, and plant interfaces, is not to cause the failure of both computers.
+DP control system is to consist of at least two independent computers systems so that, in case of any single failure, automatic position keeping and heading control ability will be maintained.
+Failure of common facilities, such as self-checking routines, alignment facilities, data transfer arrangements, and plant interfaces, is not to cause the failure of more than one computer system.
+An alarm is to be initiated if any computer fails or is not ready to take control.

-The DP control system is to perform self-monitoring and to automatically transfer DP control after a detected failure in one control computer.
-The automatic control transfer from one control computer to another is to be bump-less.
+The DP control system is to perform self-monitoring and automatically transfer DP control after a detected failure in one control computer.
+The automatic control transfer from one control computer to another is to be bumpless with no loss of position and/or heading (station keeping).

-The cabling for the DP control computers and the thrusters is to be arranged such that under single fault conditions it will be possible to control sufficient thrusters to keep the vessel within the specified operating envelope.
+The cabling for the DP control computers and the thrusters is to be arranged such that under single fault conditions it will be possible to control sufficient thrusters capable of providing thrust to control surge, sway and yaw and to keep the vessel within the specified operating envelope.

-An alarm is to be initiated for any failure of the DP control system or a sensor and also for the cases where the sensor or control system is not activated or on standby.
+An alarm is to be initiated for any failure of a DP control system or a sensor and also for the cases where the sensor or control system is not activated or on standby.
 Self-monitoring and comparison between systems are to be provided and warnings are to be generated upon detection of an unexpected difference in thruster command, position or heading.